Breeder: W. De Jong

 Creamy, nutty and buttery (even without the butter), this little potato is abundantly delicious.
 100 days to maturity; 75 days for new potatoes.

+Please note, potatoes can only be shipped within the contiguous US.
 Each Upstate Abundance purchase sold supports public plant breeding research at Cornell University.

 Second-generation potato breeder Walter De Jong knows a winning potato when he sees one.
 Which is why, when he first spotted trial “NY150” among his field plots in 2004, he immediately took note.
 Walter’s goal at the the time was to breed a more resilient potato—high yielding and attractive in the field, and resistant to diseases plaguing potato growers in the Northeast, such as Potato Virus Y (PVY) and late blight.